scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 These mechanisms require different levels of changes in existing systems and have different maturity levels (from production-grade to research prototype).
 Rather than describing how each mechanism works, this document provides a short summary of each approach, focusing on its functions and properties, as well as on how it reuses, extends, or interacts with existing protocols.

-- *SCION-IP-Gateway (SIG).* A SCION-IP-Gateway (SIG) encapsulates regular IP packets into SCION packets with a corresponding SIG at the destination that performs the decapsulation.
+- *SCION-IP-Gateway (SIG).* A SCION-IP-Gateway (SIG) is a SCION endpoint that encapsulates regular IP packets into SCION packets.
+A corresponding SIG at the destination performs the decapsulation.
-This mechanism enables IP end hosts to benefit from a SCION deployment by transparently obtaining improved security and availability properties.
+This mechanism enables IP hosts to benefit from a SCION deployment by transparently obtaining improved security and availability properties.
 SCION routing policies can be configured on SIGs, in order to select appropriate SCION paths based on application requirements.
 SIGs can dynamically exchange prefix information, currently using their own encapsulation and prefix exchange protocol.
 This does not exclude reusing existing protocols in the future.